LukeShu/leaguer/doc/Sprint2.md

 # User Stories

-1) As a host/player, I would like to have only the options my group entitles me to.
+1) As an admin, I would like hosts/players, to have only the options their group entitles them to.

-Security/Verification
+2) As an admin, I would like anti-spam measures for registration.

 2) As a player I would like to review my peers and like to have our scores reflect these reviews.